AutoTestDiva/Lms-qa/README.md

 To start frontend you have to enter "ng serve" in terminal.
 It will start in http://localhost:4200/.

+## Getting complete information on a one or a few Cohorts, Modules, Lessons
+- Open file 'GetCombinationData.csv', enter one or a few  cohorts and/or one or a few modules, and/or one or a few lessons for which you want to get information about the presence/absence of tabs (Plan, Theory, Homework, Code, Video) and information about the presence/absence of data in each of these tabs.
+- If the file 'GetCombinationData.csv' will be empty, then  you`ll get information on all cohorts. modules and lessons about the presence/absence of tabs (Plan, Theory, Homework, Code, Video) and information about the presence/absence of data in each of these tabs.
+- Open the 'UniversalUITest' class in UI-tests.
+  The report folder gives the following information options:
+1) if the entered cohort(s), module(s) and lesson(s) exist, it gives information about the presence of tabs in the lesson(s)
+   (if there is no tab, then "0";
+   if there is a tab and it contains information, then "+";
+   if there is a tab and it doesn't contain information, then "-";
+   if there is a video tab and it contains video, then the number of attached videos is written, if there is a video tab and it doesn't contain video, then "-");
+2) if the entered cohort or module or lesson does not exist, it gives information about absence of such cohort or module or lesson.
+- The result look in folder 'result'.

 ## Getting complete information on a Cohort, Module and Lesson
 - Open file 'GetGroupModuleLessonData.csv', enter the cohort, module and lesson for which you want to get information about the presence/absence of tabs (Plan, Theory, Homework, Code, Video) and